opensciencegrid/dosar/docs/ASP2018/03-FirstManagedJob.md

 1 job(s) submitted to cluster 16.
 ```

-Now, watch your job run (insert your username in the command below instead of `USER`.
+Now, watch your job run (insert your username in the command below instead of `YOUR_USER_ID`.
 If you forgot your username use the `whoami` command.
 Note that most of your output will be different than the example, the important column to watch is the `ST` column - the job state):

 ```
 # Note the job state of 'I' means the job is idle - not yet running